 A history of the Hans Hamilton tomb

-by Francis de Courcy Hamilton, a direct descendant of Hans Hamilton and his wife Janet
+By Francis de Courcy Hamilton, a direct descendant of Hans Hamilton and his wife Janet

 In 1641 Sir James Hamilton, 1st Viscount Clandeboye, an 82-year-old native of Dunlop, Ayrshire travelled back from his estates in Northern Ireland to visit his birthplace.
 James Hamilton was the first of the six sons of the Rev. Hans Hamilton, the much-loved Protestant minister of Dunlop church who had served the parish for 45 years until his death in 1608.